MasterChef Italia: Season Eight

 The 8th season of MasterChef started airing in December 2018 until April 2019.
 Antonia Klugmann left MasterChef after only one season, being replaced by chef Giorgio Locatelli.
 The winner was Valeria Raciti from Sicily.
 She then published the book Amore curiosità istinto.
 La mia cucina felice.

 Contestants

 Season Nine

 The 9th season of MasterChef started airing in December 2019.
 Joe Bastianich left MasterChef after eight seasons, Bruno Barbieri is now the only judge left from the original cast.
 Antonio Lorenzon is the winner of this season.

 Contestants

 Season Ten

-The 10th season of MasterChef started airing on December 17, 2020.
+The 10th season of MasterChef started airing on 17 December 2020.
 The contestants include American journalist, Maxwell Alexander.
 The winner was Francesco Aquila.

 Contestants

 Season Eleven

-The 11th season of MasterChef started airing on December 16, 2021.
+The 11th season of MasterChef started airing on 16 December 2021.
 The winner was Tracy Eboigbodin.

 Contestants

 Season Twelve

-The 12th season of MasterChef started airing on December 15, 2022.
+The 12th season of MasterChef started airing on 15 December 2022.
+The winner was Edoardo Franco.